-Freshly picked ears of corn are sweet, tender, and delicious.
-Take advantage of the late summer harvest of local corn and preserve it to enjoy all year.
-Learn how to can corn into shelf-stable jars for your pantry food storage.
+There is nothing like the flavor of freshly harvested corn.
+Take advantage of the abundance of crisp sweet corn and preserve it for winter meals.
+Learn how to can corn into shelf stable jars for your pantry food storage.

-Canned corn will come in handy for winter meals and can be used in so many ways, including tossed in salads, added to soups, stews, and chills, and simply buttered and served as a side dish.
+Canned corn can be used in so many ways, including tossed in salads, added to soups, stews, and chills, and simply buttered and served as a side dish.

 We don’t grow corn because it takes up a lot of space in the garden.
 Instead, we rely on our local roadside farm stands to purchase corn for preserving.
 I love seeing the roadside signs announcing, “CORN!”